Trade Ideas vs Benzinga Pro

 |Regular Price||Basic Plan||Essential Plan||Options Mentorship|

 The table below is always linked to the best possible discount.
-You can save a minimum of 30% Off of your Benzinga Pro subscription.
-During the year, promotions increase the discount sometimes up to 40% plus additional savings of up to another 34% Off on annual plans.
+You can save a minimum of 35% Off of your Benzinga Pro subscription.
 Click on the link and the discount will be applied automatically.
 Scroll down on the secure checkout page to see the exact savings.

 |Payments and Discounts||BZ Pro Basic||BZ Pro Essential||Options Mentorship|